Have you ever been told you have a gummy smile? For many people, this is a common insecurity which can be modified, if you so wish.

 The procedure removes excessive gum tissue, exposing more of the enamel of the teeth, reducing gum exposure when you smile.

-It’s a relatively simple procedure which is done in one office visit with a local anesthetic.
+It’s a relatively simple procedure that is done in one office visit with a local anesthetic.

 If the periodontist has to remove bone as well as excess gum tissue, a stronger form of anesthesia is used, while healing time is naturally longer.